 Finding out that you or your child has a serious food allergy can feel overwhelming.
-In the first appointment, a parent may hear the allergist say the term “life-threatening” and not much else – other than to fill the prescription for the child’s new constant companion, the auto-injector.
+In the first appointment, a parent may hear the allergist say the term “potentially life-threatening.”
+Sometimes that parent doesn’t take in much else – other than to fill the prescription for the child’s new epinephrine auto-injectors.

-It is usually only post-appointment, and on your own, that you begin to think through the ramifications of “avoiding that allergen” and that an allergenic food might turn up unexpectedly in the ingredients of packaged foods, or deep fryers, or personal care products.
+It is usually only post-appointment, and on your own, that you begin to think through the ramifications of “avoiding that allergen.”
+It occurs to you that an allergenic food might turn up unexpectedly in the ingredients of packaged foods, or deep fryers, or personal care products.
 And what about school?
-Will my allergic child feel safe among all the allergen-eaters and the many sets of grubby little hands?
+Will my allergic child feel safe among all the allergen-eaters and the many sets of little hands?

-You have to be smart about it and organized, since a life with food allergies means planning because, well, we eat every day of our lives.
+Let us walk you through the food allergy basics, which also serve as a good refresher when training a family member or babysitter about allergies.
+A life with food allergies means planning and organizing since – we eat every day of our lives.
 As families or individuals living with allergies, what we don’t get to be is as spontaneous as others.
 But we can live safely, fully and well.

-Managing your allergies starts with organization.
-If you have an allergy, avoidance of your trigger becomes second nature.
-You’ll become the person who always has the treat and auto-injector in her bag, not to mention wipes and a cell phone with 911 on speed dial.
+The basics of managing food allergies start with organization.
+If you or your child have an allergy, avoidance of the trigger becomes second nature.
+As an allergy parent, you’ll become the person who always has the treat and the auto-injector in her bag.
+As well, you’ll have wipes and a mobile phone with easy 911 access.

 There is a learning curve before you can start to feel comfortable with the new dietary restrictions and anaphylaxis precautions, and that takes time.

 Importance of hygiene: The first step to managing a food allergy involves basic hygiene.
 Wash your hands – a lot.
-Residues from foods you are allergic to (for instance nuts) can be transferred from one person’s hands onto surfaces like bus or subway poles, and then onto your hands.
-This won’t be a problem as long as you always wash your hands before eating or touching your mouth, nose or utensils.
+Residues from foods your child is allergic to (for instance nut dust, cheese powder) can be transferred from one person’s hands onto surfaces that your child touches.
+This won’t be a problem as long as your child (or you) always wash your hands before eating or touching the mouth, nose or utensils.

 Cross-Contact: The second step involves learning and teaching others about cross-contact.
 This occurs when a food that you are allergic to comes in contact with something that you were going to eat.
-The allergen contamination may happen directly or may occur indirectly through shared use of utensils.
+The allergen contamination may happen directly or may occur indirectly.
+For instance, through shared use of a pan or a utensil.

 For an example of the latter, say there are two soups on the stove, one with cream and one that is safe for a dairy allergic individual.
 It’s essential to make sure that the same spoon isn’t used to stir both soups.
 It will be important to educate friends and relatives about cross-contamination when you go to their homes.

-When you’re reading the ingredient list, look for a direct mention of the food you’re avoiding (ie: soy) and any hidden words or names.
-For example, sometimes the word casein is used instead of milk, and a sometimes allergenic food like mustard may be hidden in the word “spices”.
+When you’re reading the ingredient list, look for a direct mention of the food you’re avoiding (e.g. soy, milk) and any hidden words or names.
+For example, sometimes the word “casein” is used instead of milk, and a sometimes allergenic food like mustard may be hidden in the word “spices”.

 In Canada, regulations require manufacturers to list 11 priority allergens in plain language, and list ingredients of an ingredient if they include a priority allergen.
 For example, if the starch in a cracker is derived from wheat, this would have to be indicated.